vintlabs/fauxmoESP/README.md

 * Some people have reported problems when the ESP and the Alexa devices are connected to different wireless networks (like 2.4 and 5GHz bands on some routers).
 See https://bitbucket.org/xoseperez/fauxmoesp/issues/53.

+* Latest version of ESP Async Webserver fails building with the current setup.
+Use version 1.2.2 max.
+See fauxmoESP_External_Server example `platformio.ini` file.

 [1]:https://github.com/esp8266/Arduino
 [2]:http://docs.platformio.org/en/stable/platforms/espressif8266.html#using-arduino-framework-with-staging-version
 [3]:https://github.com/me-no-dev/ESPAsyncTCP